Nearius-River/2kRP_Project/README.md

 - To start the server connection, open app.py and DO NOT close it (doing so will instantly terminate the server connection)
 - If you see "Connection established!" in the terminal, you can go to Yume 2kki site and start playing.
 Your presence will be updated as long as the app is running.
+- `preferences.json`: You can configure most of the presence text here.
+Simply open with any text editor (notepad, notepad++, etc) and change to what you want.
+Note: some patterns are also usable, such as $location or $playersonline (but only in specific fields.
+I will change this later).

 ## Known problems